Bigsy/clj-vsc-edn-json/README.md

-# ClojureScript JSON to EDN Converter
+# ClojureScript JSON to EDN Converter for VSCode

 A Visual Studio Code extension written in ClojureScript that converts between JSON and Clojure EDN formats.
 Useful when working with RESTful APIs and without a REPL for conversion.